Germany's Schaeuble advocates leap in euro integration

 Such reforms would accelerate the trend towards a two-speed Europe whose inner core would be the euro zone, spurred towards closer union by its three-year-old sovereign debt crisis.

-Schaeuble, a long-time advocate of closer EU integration who is not shy about voicing his personal views, said he had spoken to Chancellor Angela Merkel about his proposals and that she was "somewhat more cautious".
+Schaeuble, a long-time advocate of closer EU integration who is not shy about voicing his personal views, said he had spoken with Chancellor Angela Merkel about his proposals and that she was "somewhat more cautious".

 "We must now make bigger steps in the direction of a fiscal union," Schaeuble told reporters on his way back from a trip to Asia.
 "We must use this chance."